 Yeh Lucknow Ki Sar Zameen from Chaudhvin Ka Chand – Lucknow

 The title song of Gurudutt’s 1960 musical blockbuster was a tribute to the city of Lucknow, the latter capital of Awadh Kingdom.
 It also offers glimpses of the regal structures of the Nawab era that are now popular Indian destinations like the various Baghs and Imambaras.
 The name of the city derives from Lakshmana of Ramayana who was believed to have built Lakshmanapuri which later was known as Lakhanavati, shortened to Lakhnav.
 Along with Varanasi and Agra, Lucknow forms the third vertex of the UP Tourism’s Heritage Arch.
-The cultural folklore speaks of savouring Banaras ki Subah and Awadh Ki Shaam i.e Morning of Varanasi and evening of Lucknow.
+The cultural folklore speaks of savoring Banaras ki Subah and Awadh Ki Shaam i.e Morning of Varanasi and evening of Lucknow.
 The poetry and the cuisine of Lucknow never fail to claim their unique mention in the cultural annals.

 Mere Sapnon Ki Rani from Aradhana – Heritage Darjeeling Train

 This evergreen song from the film Aradhana needs no introduction.
 Probably the call of the heart of every boy waiting for his right better half and the dream of every girl to be stalked by someone like Rajesh Khanna (and mine is to find those earrings, Sharmila was wearing).
-The famed Darjeeling train passing through the lush green wilderness and vast tea estates is absolutely like freshness Darjeeling tea brings to our lives.
-Is it not just the apt ambience for two lovelorn hearts to meet.
+The famed Darjeeling train passing through the lush green wilderness and vast tea estates are absolutely like freshness Darjeeling tea brings to our lives.
+Is it not just the apt ambiance for two lovelorn hearts to meet.

 I am yet to go to Darjeeling, but I am sure the roads would no longer be as empty.

-The Darjeeling Himalayan Railway pictured in the song is a UNESCO World heritage Site.
+The Darjeeling Himalayan Railway pictured in the song is a UNESCO World Heritage Site.

 Read More: Tea Gardens of Assam